wifinigel/wiperf/docs/README_Config.ini.md

 ### mgt_if

-When performance tests have been completed, the result data needs to be sent to a reporting server.
-This parameter configures the interface over which management traffic needs to be sent.
+When performance tests have been completed, the results data needs to be sent to a Splunk reporting server.
+This parameter configures the interface over which this management traffic needs to be sent.

-Getting ths parameter correct for your environment is very important to ensure that the test result data makes it back to your Splunk server.
+Getting ths parameter correct for your environment is very important to ensure that test results data makes it back to your Splunk server.

 The available options are:

 - wlan0 (the first available WLAN port - usually a USB dongle plugged in to the WLANPi)
 - eth0 (the internal Ethernet port of the WLANPi)
-- zt  (Zerotier (the virtual network service) is installed and used to connect back to the Splunk server)
+- zt  (Zerotier (the virtual network service) is installed and used to connect to the Splunk server)

 The WANPi is configured to assign a higher cost default route to eth0 by default so that all traffic (tests & test results) will choose the default route provided by wlan0.
 If eth0 is used as the path to return test results to the Splunk server, then a static route is injected in to the WLANPi route table on start-up to ensure correct routing.

-If this parameter is not correctly set, then results data may not make it bac to the Splunk server.
+If this parameter is not correctly set, then results data may not make it back to the Splunk server.

 Default setting:
 ```